Body of assassinated former Japanese leader Shinzo Abe arrives back in Tokyo, as police question suspected gunman

 Abe arrived at hospital in a state of cardiac arrest and despite a team of medical staff fighting to resuscitate him, the former prime minister died from excessive bleeding caused by gunshot wounds to his neck and heart, doctors said.

-Outside Abe's residence in Tokyo on Saturday, dozens of reporters thronged the street, outnumbering the handful of police on guard as they waited for Abe's body to return home.
+Outside Abe's residence in Tokyo on Saturday, hundreds of people gathered in the streets hoping to catch a glimpse of the car carrying his body.
+People of all ages told CNN they were in disbelief and saddened by Abe's passing.

-"I didn't expect something like this would happen to someone who was the leader of Japan for such a long time -- it's usually so safe here and we don't have gun crime," said Takashi Uchida, 57, who was passing by.
+"I didn't expect something like this would happen to someone who was the leader of Japan for such a long time -- it's usually so safe here and we don't have gun crime," said Takashi Uchida, 57.

+Student Ryogo Uto, 18, said Abe's death was "so sudden" that it "still hasn't sunk in."

+"Abe was a respected leader who did many things for Japan while he was in power," he said.

 Suspect admits to shooting